Lisburn & Castlereagh City Council aims to provide an effective and efficient service to all its ratepayers and customers.

 What if I am not satisfied with the response?

-Should you not be satisfied with the full response when you receive it, you can have the matter reviewed bythe Director of the Department concerned.
-If you are then still dissatisfied you can request a review by the Chief Executive.
+Should you not be satisfied with the full response when you receive it, you can have the matter reviewed by the Director of the Department concerned.

-Following the review by the Chief Executive, if you are still unhappy with the final response you can pursue the matter by contacting:
+Following the review by the Director, if you are still unhappy with the final response you can pursue the matter by contacting:

 The Commissioner will expect complainants to exhaust the Council's procedure before carrying out any investigations.